janbiedermann/prescient/README.md

 - install at
 - install zip
 - create a `/var/lib/prescient` directory, make it writeable for the git server user, that executes the git hooks
+- `/var/lib/prescient` is used to store the logs, give it some space
 - configure git user and bare repos
 - make sure the git server user, that executes the git hooks, can access the executing host and login via ssh public key authentication as the user, that can run and manage the virtual machines
 - create and edit /etc/prescient.conf, see below
 - install the git hooks in the bare repos, see below
+- /tmp used for temporary repository data (kept for ~13 hours), it may need some space

 ### /etc/prescient.conf